-- 11.1 It was necessary to put in place special arrangements to support the community during the Covid-19 Pandemic Emergency that began in 2020.
-This part of the Community Emergency Plan has therefore been revised to reflect that experience and procedures introduced and refined. - 11.2 Pandemic Flu is stated as being the UK's highest risk occurrence.
-In a severe outbreak, it is thought that up to 750,000 people might die of flu in the UK. - 11.3 The Parish Council will be responsible, each year, for ensuring that information is distributed through the village website and in STaB concerning the availability of flu vaccinations etc in order to prevent the spread of infections. - 11.4 In the event of a Pandemic being declared actions should be: - the formation of an Emergency Committee this will be made up of the Core Team (see para 2.2) and additional members (para 2.3) including an available health care professional (Annex C), the editor of STaB, a representative of the Parochial Church Council and a representative of the Village Hall Management Committee, as required.
+- 11.1 Due to the Covid -19 pandemic this part of the Community Emergency Plan has been revised to learn from those events. - 11.2 Pandemic Flu is still stated as being the UK's highest risk occurrence.
+In a severe outbreak, it is thought that up to 750,000 people might die of flu in the UK. - 11.3 In the event of a Pandemic being declared actions should be: - the formation of an Emergency Committee this will be made up of the Core Team (see para 2.2) and additional members (para 2.3) including an available health care professional (Annex C), the editor of STaB, a representative of the Parochial Church Council and a representative of the Village Hall Management Committee, as required.
 This committee may need to be as large as possible, since during a full pandemic up to half the Emergency Committee could catch the flu. - if necessary, the establishment of a bespoke network of Community Co-ordinators.
-This is likely to involve a larger number of people than the usual CRG Area Representatives as a more fine-grained sub division of the village will be required.
-This is necessary because of the greater level of support that may be required for a larger number of individual residents. - · confirm contact details for: - volunteers who can collect and drop-off prescriptions, collect food, etc - local Link drivers (if available). - organisations for identifying vulnerable people. - Local GP surgeries. - · Local pharmacies. - Nearest 24 hour pharmacy. - 11.5 During a Pandemic: - the Community Area Representatives will monitor the health and general well being of the vulnerable members of our local population and co-ordinate voluntary action within their area.
+This is likely to involve a larger number of people than the usual CRG Area Representatives as a more fine-grained subdivision of the village will be required.
+This is necessary because of the greater level of support that may be required for a larger number of individual residents. - confirm contact details for: - volunteers who can collect and drop-off prescriptions, collect food, etc - local Link drivers (if available). - organisations for identifying vulnerable people. - local GP surgeries. - local pharmacies. - nearest 24 hour pharmacies.

+11.4 During a Pandemic:

-- volunteers will help the vulnerable by dropping off food, collecting prescriptions/anti-viral flu drugs, looking after pets etc. - advice from the Government/NHS/Wiltshire Council will be disseminated on the village website and in STaB and posters displayed at key points throughout the village, such as the church, village hall and pub. - the Emergency Committee will advise relevant organisations on the need to cancel public gatherings and meetings reflecting Government/NHS advice. - the Parish Council will liaise with Wiltshire Council over the provision of venues for clinics (possibly the Village Hall), which may need to be set up following notification of a pandemic. - communication with infected people should be maintained through email/phone. - 11.6 Contact details for emergencies are at Annex E.
+- the Community Area Representatives will monitor the health and general well being of the vulnerable members of our local population and co-ordinate voluntary action within their area. - volunteers will help the vulnerable by dropping off food, collecting prescriptions/anti-viral flu drugs, looking after pets etc. - advice from the Government/NHS/Wiltshire Council will be disseminated via a leaflet drop, WhatsApp, on the village website, in STaB and posters displayed at key points throughout the village, such as the church, village hall and pub. - the Emergency Committee will advise relevant organisations on the need to cancel public gatherings and meetings reflecting Government/NHS advice. - the Parish Council will liaise with Wiltshire Council over the provision of venues for clinics (possibly the Village Hall), which may need to be set up following notification of a pandemic. - communication with infected people should be maintained through email/phone. - 11.6 Contact details for emergencies are at Annex E.